aaronevers/indi-fcgi/readme.txt

 CAUTION!
 Indi.fcgi currently exposes your indiserver to potential CAUTION!  command injection exploits if it is publicly accessible.
 CAUTION!
 Indi.fcgi does NOT scrub xml user strings before sending CAUTION!  them on to the indiserver.
+I.e. don't make an indi.fcgi CAUTION!  web client accessible publicly, if you aren't willing CAUTION!  to also have your indiserver public.
+See:
+CAUTION!  http://xkcd.com/327/ for more information.
 _____________________________________________________________________

 Copyright © 2013 Aaron Evers